 Scalp folliculitis is usually due to a bacterial infection.
 It occurs when hair follicles become inflamed due to blockage or damage.
 Follicles may be surrounded by a ring of inflammation and look like acne.
 In the early stages, hair may still be present in the follicle, but as the condition progresses, it will fall out.
 In severe cases, the inflammation can permanently damage hair follicles and result in hair loss.

 Trichorrhexis nodosa is characterized by weak points, or nodes, present along the hair shaft.
 The nodes cause hair to break easily, leading to the appearance of thinning hair or patchy hair loss.
 The condition can be triggered by harsh styling practices such as the overuse of chemicals and heat styling tools.
 In some cases, trichorrhexis nodosa may be caused by underlying medical disorders such as thyroid problems, an iron deficiency or a buildup of ammonia in the body.

 *For informational purposes only.
 The information presented herein is general in nature and is not intended to substitute the advice of a physician or other health care professional.

 Since 1976, HairClub has helped more than 600,000 men and women get their hair back.
 Our trained hair health experts have worked with clients with every hair loss condition and every level of hair loss.
 Everyone’s hair is different.
 And unique hair calls for unique treatments.
 At HairClub, we make hair health personal.
 Let us help you get the hair you’ve always wanted so you can live life more fully with a full head of hair.

 Find the Right Solution for You

 Most people don’t understand why they’re losing hair, let alone where to turn for information they can trust.
-Meet with one of our hair loss experts who will educate you about your hair loss and provide guidance on which option is best for you.
+We’re the leading experts in hair health, restoration, and styling with decades of experience helping thousands of clients get the hair they love.
+Meet with one of our experts who will educate you about your hair loss and provide guidance on which option is best for you.